softcarehub/freelancing/Email_Marketing/email.md

 - `Delivery and deliverability issues:` Deliverability is not guaranteed.
 Many email providers (think Gmail or Outlook) use spam filters.
 To run effective email marketing campaigns, you must contend with delivery and deliverability issues.

 ### The Fundamentals of Email Marketing
+- `Stay Human:`Showing your human side is an absolute must if you want to gain loyal customers and increase conversions.
+Why?
+Because research shows that readers are 26 percent more likely to open personalized subject lines.
+Consumers like to feel that you’re talking to them personally.
+The way you address them can make all the difference.
+-` Use Engaging Titles, But Don’t Bait and Switch:` Interesting subject titles are crucial to increasing email open rates, but keep them on topic and non-spammy.
+If users feel duped, they’re likely to unsubscribe or mark your message as spam, which impacts deliverability.
+   - To prevent this, concentrate on creating subject lines that reflect the content of your emails and use action-oriented language.
+It’s OK to use emails that cause a sense of urgency or excitement, but avoid exaggeration.
+   - Use subject lines like:

+      Don’t miss out on this limited time offer!
+      Join the community today and exclusive perks Last chance to save
+      You’re invited
+      Just ensure you use accurate headlines so you don’t disappoint subscribers when they click through.
+- `Keep Messages Short:` Many consumers read their emails on a mobile device, so keep your copy concise and to the point.
+One suggestion is to keep your emails between 50 and 125 words.
+It’s also worth noting that emails of up to 50 words can have up to a 50 percent conversion rate, according to Campaign Monitor.If you need to add more info for context, then use easy-to-scan bullet points or numbered lists.Direct users to a blog post or landing page if you need to share a ton of information.
+Doing this keeps your emails concise and lets readers access the content in their own time.
+- `Ask Permission and Deliver On Your Promises: ` Never buy email lists—that is illegal in most cases and won’t deliver ROI.
+If you offer a great deal or high-quality content, make sure to deliver just that.
+If you do buy an email list, know that you’re likely to get a low response rate.
+Why?
+Because you’re reaching out to people who haven’t opted in and have little interest in your offer.
+A better approach is creating your email list organically by providing valuable content, tailored offers, or incentives.
+To improve engagement, don’t just try to sell.
+Instead, draw people in with stories or solutions to their problems.
+Finally, add a double-opt-in for your new subscribers, and make it easy for your list to unsubscribe.
+### Getting Started With Email Marketing
 -